 This time last week I had just returned home from a highly enjoyable weekend in northern Wales, which saw me saddle up on a mountain bike for what must have been the first time in almost 10 years.
 Located within Snowdonia National Park, Coed y Brenin Forest Park, which is said to be the biggest and best mountain biking trail centre in Wales, provided the setting for my re-introduction to cycling off road.
 Mountain Biking in Coed y Brenin, lets do this!

 I used to love cycling, I really did.
 As a kid, and even a teenager my bike meant freedom and therefore pretty much everything to me.
 With a little bit of leg work I could get almost anywhere, and cycling also allowed for a large amount of independence in that it led me to my first ever job as a paperboy (gotta start somewhere).
+For beginners getting started on a mountain bike can be terrifying but once you get the hang of it that’s when the fun starts.

 Of course things changed slightly when I hit 17 and the option of learning to drive became available to me, and once I passed my test the bike that once was my key to getting out and about, was relegated to the garage and dust collection.